 Many glitches could be fixed by resetting settings, including App Store asking for a password in a constant way.
 If it works indistinctly, you could erase all the data on your device putting it into a default state.
 Still, on the Settings app, select General, scroll down to Transfer or Reset iPhone, choose Reset iPhone and tap Reset All Settings.
 Besides, tap Erase All Content and Settings on the Reset iPhone screen.
 Normally, all the annoying problems disappear with this operation.

 The final solution to fix the App Store keeps asking for password problem is to straightly remove your Apple account.
 Joyoshare iPasscode Unlocker is a professional tool helping you remove Apple ID password without complex operation.
 Within 3 steps, you could easily unlock your Apple ID on iPhone, iPad and iPod touch.
 Most importantly, this will not lose your data.
+No matter whether your account has been disabled in the App Store and iTunes, or App Store asking for old Apple ID password, Joyoshare iPasscode Unlocker is qualified to help you out of these situations.
 In addition, this program is capable to crack screen lock, turn off Screen Time and bypass MDM with a high success rate.

 Step 1 Connect Device and Select Unlock Apple ID